sqoise/smartalias/.github/instructions/smartlias.instructions.md

 - [ ] Use consistent color schemes and styling
 - [ ] Add loading states for all async operations
 - [ ] Test mobile responsiveness
-- [ ] Configure environment variables for API endpoints
+- [ ] Use `ApiClient` for all backend communication

 ### **For Backend Development**
-- [ ] Create RESTful API endpoints following naming convention
+- [ ] Add endpoints to centralized `router.js` file
 - [ ] Implement input sanitization and validation
-- [ ] Add JWT authentication middleware
+- [ ] Add JWT authentication middleware where needed
 - [ ] Use standardized error/success response format
-- [ ] Add request/response logging
+- [ ] Add proper logging with winston logger
-- [ ] Test with Postman or similar API client
+- [ ] Test endpoints independently with Postman/curl

 ### **Quality Assurance**
 - [ ] Test validation on both frontend and backend